Frequently Asked Questions

 - If I can’t make my scheduled SOAR workshop and have already paid, can I just show up to one that works with my schedule?
 No. We can only accommodate and assist those who we are expecting for the day.
 Space is limited.
 If you need to reschedule your workshop date, please contact us at (562) 985-5515.

 - When do I need to pay my course/tuition fees?
-Course fees should be paid within 24 hours of registering for your Fall 2014 classes.
+Course fees should be paid within 24 hours of registering for your Spring 2015 classes.
 Failure to pay your fees, by the payment due date, will result in cancellation of your class schedule unless you have a fee deferment in anticipation of a financial aid award.

 - How do I get my CSULB student ID card?
 After registering for your classes at SOAR, you will have the opportunity to visit the ID Card Services Office to have your photo taken and receive your CSULB ID Card.
-Be sure to bring your driver’s license or other photo ID to obtain your CSULB ID.
+Be sure to bring your driver’s license, state issued ID, high school/community college ID, or passport to obtain your CSULB ID.

 - How can I get a semester parking permit?
 Non-transferable student permits can be purchased on-line via CSULB Online Parking Services.